zntb/fullstack-open-part3/phonebook-frontend/README.md

 Implement functionality that makes it possible to delete a single phonebook entry by making an HTTP DELETE request to the unique URL of that phonebook entry.

 Test that your functionality works with either Postman or the Visual Studio Code REST client.

+## 3.5: Phonebook backend step 5

+Expand the backend so that new phonebook entries can be added by making HTTP POST requests to the address <http://localhost:3001/api/persons>.

+Generate a new id for the phonebook entry with the [Math.random](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) function.
+Use a big enough range for your random values so that the likelihood of creating duplicate ids is small.